dart-lang/language/working/2364 - primary constructors/feature-specification.md

 class Point(var int x, var int y);
 ```

-A class that has a declaring header constructor can not have any other
+A class that has a declaring header constructor cannot have any other
 generative non-redirecting constructors.
 This requirement must be upheld
 because it must be guaranteed that the declaring header constructor is
 actually executed on every newly created instance of this class.
 This rule